jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 ## DevTools Support

 Most popular browsers support this.
-For chrome: you can open the developer tools (right click anywhere on the page, then click Inspect).
+For chrome: you can open the developer tools (right-click anywhere on the page, then click Inspect).
 Go to "Application" tab.
-Under "storage", you'll find all three of them:
+Under "Storage", you'll find all three of them:

 ![alt text](./devtools.png 'Logo Title Text 1')